Child killer Tim Jones is sentenced to death

 That was the unanimous sentence Thursday of a Lexington County jury of seven men and five women that deliberated less than two hours in one of the most horrific South Carolina criminal trials in recent memory.

-Jones will now join 37 other convicted killers on South Carolina’s Death Row in Columbia.
+Jones — who showed no reaction when the sentence was read — will now join 37 other convicted killers on South Carolina’s death row in Columbia.
 Those killers have only one or two murder convictions each.
 Jones has five.

 Eleventh Circuit Solicitor Rick Hubbard spoke to the jury for nearly an hour before deliberations began, portraying Jones as a selfish, cunning man with a warped view of Christianity who quoted Scripture to bully his children, then brutalized them and deliberately strangled them.